david-garcia-garcia/windowscontainers/servercore2022iisnet48/readme.md

 C:\ProgramData\New Relic\.NET Agent\newrelic.config.template\newrelic.config
 ```

-Template is in it's own directory to deal with this issue: [EmptyDir not being cleaned up after pod terminated with open file handles · Issue #112630 · kubernetes/kubernetes (github.com)](https://github.com/kubernetes/kubernetes/issues/112630)
+Template is in its own directory to deal with this issue: [EmptyDir not being cleaned up after pod terminated with open file handles · Issue #112630 · kubernetes/kubernetes (github.com)](https://github.com/kubernetes/kubernetes/issues/112630)

 You can set the license key through environment